tracyyy-zhu/tracyyy-zhu.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello!
 I am Tracy Zhu, a second year MS student in Statistics at University of Chicago.
-My research interests include Generative models, Multimodal visino-language learning, and Self-supervised learning.
+My research interests include Generative models, Multimodal vision-language learning, and Self-supervised learning.

 I have been working with [Prof. Anand Bhattad](https://anandbhattad.github.io/) and [Prof. David Forsyth](http://luthuli.cs.uiuc.edu/~daf/) on image generation with diffusion models.
 I received my BA in Data Science and Mathematics from NYU, where I was fortunate to work with [Dr. Tim Rudner](https://timrudner.com/) and [Prof. Marco Morucci](https://marcomorucci.com/bio/) on uncertainty quantification at [NYU Center for Data Science](https://cds.nyu.edu/).